spinkube/documentation/content/en/docs/spin-operator/installation/installing-with-helm.md

 cd spin-operator
 ```

-## Install Spin Operator Using Helm
+## Install Spin Operator With Helm

-The following instructions are for installing Spin Operator as a chart (using helm install).
+The following instructions are for installing Spin Operator using a Helm chart (using `helm install`).

 ### Prepare the Cluster

 Before installing the chart, you'll need to ensure the following:

 The [Custom Resource Definition (CRD)]({{< ref "glossary#custom-resource-definition-crd" >}}) resources are installed.
-This includes the SpinApp CRD representing Spin applications to be scheduled on the cluster.
+This includes the `SpinApp` CRD representing Spin applications to be scheduled on the cluster.

 <!-- TODO: replace with e.g. 'kubectl apply -f https://github.com/spinkube/spin-operator/releases/download/v0.1.0-rc.1/spin-operator.crds.yaml' -->